 Since this is an area you want to work on for the whole year, you can set one big goal for the year or many micro goals throughout the year.
 For example, it might look like this:

-To help me reach this goal and focus on being a better wife this year, I would also read books related to marriage or perhaps sign up for a class.
+To help me reach this goal and focus on being a better writer this year, I would also read books/blogs related to parenting or perhaps sign up for a class.

 Whatever I do, this is the area where I will be paying the most attention to.